perrochon/gb/ROADMAP.md

 ### Not Gating
 * Different layouts for landscape/tablet
 * Big: Problem with GBLib relying on u.() when it should use vm.x() for view model.
-Workaround for ship location in place.
+Implement extension pattern every where
 * Refactor firing solution and move logic for firing and taking damage into each ship's class (depends on ship refactor)
 * Refactor and apply naming conventions for UI elements (btn_do etc.) and other things
-* Access and visibility in gblib
+* Access and visibility in gblib.
+What returns variable GBObjects needs to be internal.
+App needs their own.
 * Use Application for global state in Android: https://developer.android.com/reference/android/app/Application
 * Debug buffer and Console Buffer.
 Message buffer per race.
 These may all be related.
 * On Animations: "Nowadays, Android documentation clearly recommends not to use resources directly from android.R.*, since every